 Texas Sexual Harassment Law

-What Texas Workers Ought to Know About Sexual Harassment
+What Texas Employers & Employees Must Know About Sexual Harassment

 No employee should have to work in an environment in which her job depends upon giving in to unwanted sexual advances, innuendo, touchings, or jokes.
 Federal and state statutes and court cases have made this clear for the past several decades.